m-ab-s/media-autobuild_suite/README.md

 	- libtheora
 	- libtwolame (git)
 	- libutvideo (git/15.1.0)
-		- If using `--enable-openssl`, this lib is disabled
 		- Not compiled by default
 	- libvo-aacenc (0.1.3)
 		- Not compiled by default